-The University of Limerick welcomes invited guests to its 2018 Autumn conferring ceremonies, which will take place from Monday 27th August 2018 through to Friday 31st August 2018.
+The University of Limerick welcomes invited guests to its 2019 Winter Conferring Ceremonies, which will take place from Monday 14th of January through to Thursday 17th of January 2019.
 View the conferring schedule.

 The General Information below provides you with all the information you need to ensure that your visit to the University and your attendance at graduation day will be both enjoyable and memorable.
 The Brief History of Conferrings page includes interesting background information on conferring ceremonies attire and the significance of the mace.

 The ceremonies are held in the University Concert Hall in the Foundation Building.
 Please be seated in the Concert Hall half an hour before the commencement of whichever ceremony you are attending.

 Refer to the map of the campus, which includes car parks.
 You enter the Foundation Building by the East entrance, across the courtyard from UL's Main Reception.
 Be sure to carry your own invitation with you.

 The Foundation Building has international-standard access facilities for people with disabilities.
 Additional facilities for guests include wheelchair positions and companion seats in the Concert Hall auditorium.